 6 Calculation

-The test data will be processed by the instrument automatically according to the working curve of the instrument and the correction factors.
-The computer will calculate and output the contents of copper、bismuth、iron、lead、antimony、palladium、selenium and tellurium automatically.
+The detected data will be processed by the instrument automatically according to the working curve of the instrument and the correction factors.
+The computer will calculate and output the contents of copper,bismuth,iron,lead,antimony,palladium,selenium and tellurium automatically.
 The result shall be accurate to four decimals.

 7 Precision